ayushfand/Small_Projects/README.md

 # Small_Projects
-This repository contains a collection of small web development projects built using HTML, CSS, and JavaScript ,with more projects being added regularly to enhance and showcase my web development skills.
+This repository contains a collection of small web development projects built using HTML, CSS, and JavaScript ,with more projects being added to enhance and showcase my web development skills.

 ## 1. Tic Tac Toe Game